okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 **GET** /Users

-Okta checks that the User object exists on the SCIM server through a GET method request with the `filter=userName eq "${userName}"` path parameter.
-This check is performed using the `eq` (equal) operator against the unique identifier for all users.
-You can use any other attribute (instead of `${userName}`) that was configured as a unique identifier for the SCIM integration.
+Okta checks that the User object exists on the SCIM server through a GET method request with the `filter=userName eq "${userName}"` query parameter.
+Your SCIM server must support this query parameter to provision users with Okta successfully.
+This check is performed using the `eq` (equal) operator against the unique identifier configured for the SCIM integration.

-For example, if the email attribute is configured as a unique identifier, then the path parameter to determine if the user exist is `filter=userName eq "${email}"`.
+For example, if the email attribute is configured as a unique identifier, then the query parameter to determine if the user exists is `filter=userName eq "${email}"`.

 > **Note:** The filter must check an attribute that is _unique_ for all Users in the Service Provider profiles.